felixchenfy/ros_yolo_as_template_matching/README.md

 # 1. Introduction
 **Abstract:**

-Run 3 simple scripts to (1) synthesize images (by putting few template images onto backgrounds), (2) train YOLOv3, and (3) achieve object detection.
+Run 3 simple scripts to (1) augment data (by putting few template images onto backgrounds), (2) train YOLOv3, and (3) achieve object detection.

-It's named `Template Matching` because we are only using a few template images for training).
+It's named `Template Matching` because only a few template images are used for training.

 **Support**:
 - **Language**: Python 2 or 3; ROS or not ROS.